Azure-Samples/openai-end-to-end-baseline/README.md

   conda activate pf
   pip install promptflow promptflow-tools

-  # You will need to install the following if you build the docker image locally
+  # You will need to install the following if you build the Docker image locally
   pip install keyrings.alt
   pip install bs4
   ```

-- If you build the docker image locally, you will also need to install [Docker Desktop](https://www.docker.com/products/docker-desktop)
+- If you build the Docker image locally, you will also need to install [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ### Download your flow